Endorsements

 - Author profiles (endorsements given)

-Anyone with an AT Protocol account can endorse preprints.
-However, endorsements from established researchers carry more weight in search rankings.
+Anyone with an AT Protocol account can endorse eprints.
+Endorsements from established researchers may carry more weight in search rankings based on:

 - Account age